MAGALA-RICHARD/apsimNGpy/README.rst

 added
 =============
 - run_all_jobs on MultiCoreManagerAPI is now optimized to run under pure  C# execution pathway under the option engine=csharp
-- it also has an option to turn off progressbars using progressbar=False
+- It also has an option to turn off progressbars using progressbar=False

 Changed
 =========